-Having gone through several hundred budgets as a manager or advisor shows a series of common pitfalls affecting many of us across the media industry.
+Having gone through several hundred budgets as a manager or advisor, I’ve seen my fair share of common pitfalls affecting many across the media industry.
 Here are 5 of the most persistent issues with media financial planning.

 Arguably the single biggest – and most consistent – problem with journalist budgets is that they ignore the old saying that “you have to spend money to make money.”